 Sugarcane plantation is seeing as a land destroying cultivation.
-Usina Santa Adélia wich is a plant under the same group of Usina Interlagos, has cultivate sugarcane for almost 60 years in the same land.
+Usina Santa Adélia wich the owner of Usina Interlagos, has cultivate sugarcane for almost 60 years in the same land.
 The same techniques will be used on Usina Interlagos, among others using 7 different types of sugarcane, rotating land use, constant soil analyses and monitoring.